DevForThaiFreedom/devforthaifreedom/README.md

 Developer For Thai Freedom Hackathon (or #devปลดแอก) is a hackathon for developers to actively participate in the fight for freedom and democracy in Thailand by building software and hardware solutions, in order to solve problems you faced in the democratic process (i.e. problems you faced when going to protests, or when signing petitions.)

+# Code of Conduct & Contribution Guideline [WIP]

-The code of conduct and contribution guidelines will be posted soon.
+The code of conduct and contribution guidelines needs your help.
+Please send a pull request to propose the CoC and contribution guidelines!